keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 > A simple example is a function `toBits: Int => [Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.

-The dimension of unknown **implicit outputs** includes **faults** such as the _divide by zero error_, panics, and thrown exceptions.
+The dimension of **implicit outputs** includes **faults** such as the _divide by zero error_, panics, and thrown exceptions.
 They impose an additional layer of protection to prevent or recover from them.
 Panics and exceptions are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some **implicit input** may influence the outcome.

 > In contrast with most faults, a _divide by zero error_ only occurs if the input divisor is `0`.
 The additional check for `0` that division sometimes requires is not considered complexity in practice.

-_Nondeterminism creates complex code because it imposes special cases that must be managed._ Side effects are what make our programs useful in the real world, which requires that we _embrace_ nondeterminism.
+_Nondeterminism creates complex code because it imposes special cases that must be managed._ Side effects however are what make our programs useful in the real world, which requires that we _embrace_ nondeterminism.

 _How might complexity in programs be reduced if they must also be nondeterministic?_